hgmason/DABS-MS/README.md

 ## Datasets
 ### Internal Auditory Canal (IAC)
-- Patient consent was not obtained to permit publically sharing this dataset.
+- Patient consent was not obtained to permit publicly sharing this dataset.

 ### SegTHOR
 - SegTHOR: Segmentation of Thoracic Organs at Risk in CT images